yinhang0106/makemore/ags/README.md

 ![Hot Graph](../pictures/hot-graph.png)

 How to fix this?
-The key is to re-range `hpreact`, which squashes the values closer to zero, before applying `tanh`.
+The key is to re-range `hpreact` before applying `tanh`.
 To achieve this, we can initialize `W1` and `b1` in a way that makes the pre-activations close to zero.

 ```python
 W1 = torch.randn((n_embd * block_size, n_hidden),   generator=g) * 0.2